artcupelli/scheduling_simulation/README.md

-This repository have some scheduling algorithms implemented with the py-batsim library (Python), intended for simulation once connected to the Batsim simulator.
+This repository has some scheduling algorithms implemented with the py-batsim library (Python), intended for simulation once connected to the Batsim simulator.